Chalarangelo/30-seconds-of-code/snippets/shallow-clone-object.md

 ### Shallow clone object

-Use the object spread operator to spread the properties of the target object into the clone.
+Use the object `...spread` operator to spread the properties of the target object into the clone.

 ```js
 const shallowClone = obj => ({ ...obj });